dayu-0129/Backtrader/README.md

 # 1 Backtrader Multi-Factor Strategy with SVR

-This repository implements a cross-sectional multi-factor stock selection strategy using Support Vector Regression (SVR) and Backtrader.
+This repository contains two trading strategy implementations using Backtrader: a cross-sectional multi-factor stock selection strategy based on Support Vector Regression (SVR), and a technical indicator-based strategy using MACD crossover signals.

 ##  Strategy Overview